ashitasai/portfolio/final_project_Ashita.md

 **Source:** "Dietary Guidelines 2015-2020" Office of Disease Prevention and Health Promotion, [https://health.gov/dietaryguidelines/2015/guidelines/appendix-7/](https://health.gov/dietaryguidelines/2015/guidelines/appendix-7/)

 ### Section 4: Method and Medium
 I plan on using Shorthand to narrate my story.
 I will use the major points outlined in the project structure as the subsections or "chapters" in my story.
 I plan on mainly using data visualizations with minimal text to convey the story.
+In terms of webiste design, I am interested in using the layout that allows for scrolling through text on the webpage while the images update automatically.
+I believe this will allow for a smooth narration of my story.
 Overall, my goal is to convince my audience to be more aware of what they put in their bodies at every meal with the hope that they will slowly shift towards eating healthier foods.

-For my final presentation, I will use snapshots of my Shorthand page to convey the key points in under the 60 second time limit.
+I will be using online tools to generate the visualizations for my story.
+These include Datawrapper, Infogram, Powerpoint, and GoogleSheets.
+For my final presentation, I will use snapshots of my Shorthand page to convey the key points within the 60 second time limit.
 I do not plan on using PowerPoint slides to supplement my presentation.